When To File an SSDI ApplicationUpdated April 13, 2022 Social Security Disability

 When should I file my Social Security Disability application?

-Disability Advisor recommends that you file your Social Security Disability application as soon as it appears that you may be disabled for twelve months or that you are not expected to survive for twelve months.
+Benefits Advisor recommends that you file your Social Security Disability application as soon as it appears that you may be disabled for twelve months or that you are not expected to survive for twelve months.

 File Your Social Security Application Early